 Threats listed in assessment

-Information pertaining to threats specific to the UAE are unavailable.
-This species is impacted by bycatch fisheries that are active elsewhere in its range.
+This species is impacted by fisheries in the UAE and forms a relatively large portion of all landed batoids.
+It is impacted by bycatch fisheries that are active elsewhere in its range as well.
 Marine habitats in the Gulf are experiencing high levels of disturbance and quickly deteriorating due to major impacts from development activities (including dredging and reclamation), desalination plants, industrial activities, habitat destruction through the removal of shallow productive areas and major shipping lanes (Sheppard et al. 2010).

 Publication